apollographql/apollo-kotlin/docs/source/get-started.md

                                .build()
 ```

 Then you can pass that query into the `query()` method available on the `ApolloClient` instance and enqueue your request.
 Once the request is completed you will have access to the data inside of the `onResponse()` method.
+Mutations work in the same way, except that you would use the `mutate()` method on the `ApolloClient` instance.

 ```java
 apolloClient.query(feedQuery).enqueue(new ApolloCall.Callback<FeedQuery.Data>() {